Now Reading

 Angie Cruz

-In Fall 2023 I had the pleasure to talk to Diana Khoi Nguyen about her work and talk about her creative genealogies.
-In preparation for our conversation she shared and essay she turns to regularly: Lana Turner: A Journal of Poetry and Opinion.
-So I asked her, what does it mean to be in a proto revolutionary moment, one of urgency, anxiety and uncertainty?
+In Fall 2023 I had the pleasure to speak to Diana Khoi Nguyen about her work and learn more about her creative genealogies.
+In preparation for our conversation she shared an essay she turns to regularly: Lana Turner: A Journal of Poetry and Opinion.
+We began by asking, what does it mean to be in a proto revolutionary moment, one of urgency, anxiety and uncertainty?
 What does it mean to be in conversation with the left wing avant garde?

 Diana Khoi Nguyen: This text is from 2012, but it’s one that I return to because Cal Bedient was my mentor when I was an undergrad.
 Whenever I don’t know what to do in regards to writing, especially when I have an existential crisis, I reread that interview and I ask myself, what does Cal want, as in: what poetry does Cal want in the world?
 It’s not just that the writing has to be experimental, but it’s more like, what is the capacity for what one can do.
 I think about that and it helps me to try stuff I wouldn’t normally try.